FinleyFraser/LawsforFS/Secret non law.md

 [58] Failure to execute the arrest warrant when given the opportunity **WILL** result in a Contempt of Court charge.

-In the Matter of an Applicant for an Warrant, the application is partially granted.
+In the Matter of an Applicant for an Arrest Warrant, the application is partially granted.

 ---